 These legal forms are suited to projects involving several people and offer great flexibility in the organisation of the business.
 They also make it possible to divide the capital contributions between the partners and to define the roles and responsibilities of each, particularly with regard to the management of the lease and the distribution of profits.
 One of the partners may be given the status of manager, which entails specific obligations in terms of managing and representing the company.

 If you want to run a gîte as a company, you need to set up a business.
-This formality is free and can be completed online at the business formalities office.
-You will also need to register your company with the Registre du Commerce et des Sociétés (RCS) and the Registre National des Entreprises (RNE).
+This formality can be completed online at the business formalities office and include register your company with the Registre du Commerce et des Sociétés (RCS) and the Registre National des Entreprises (RNE).
 What's more, it's important to draw up clear and precise Articles of Association, so that you can clearly define the legal framework of your business and comply with legal obligations.

 Your choice of legal form will have an impact on your tax regime.
 In general, companies are subject to corporation tax (impôt sur les sociétés - IS), but it is possible to opt for income tax (impôt sur le revenu - IR) in certain cases.
 The tax system also influences the social security charges to which you will be subject as a company director.
 A prior estimate of these charges is necessary to guarantee the profitability of your project.
-In some cases, adopting the auto-entrepreneur or micro-tax regime may be an option to simplify management.
-You should also be aware of the various taxes that apply, such as tourist tax.

 1. How do I sell a gîte?